MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/connecteddevices/MCDConnectedDevicesPlatform.md

 ```
 @interface MCDConnectedDevicesPlatform : NSObject
 ```
-TA class to represent the Connected Devices Platform and manage the app's connection to it.
+This class to represent the Connected Devices Platform and manage the app's connection to it.

 ## Properties